TeamNexile/jk-workshop-docs/getting-started/guidelines.md

 ### Polished levels

 Level design in Jump King is a balance between fairness and hardness.
-<u>Nexile is unlikely to endorse polished levels that do not follow their guidelines.</u>
+<u>Nexile is unlikely to endorse polished levels that do not follow Nexile guidelines.</u>

 {% include rules/levels.md %}